William Symington: Last years

 In 1829, in ill health and in debt, Symington and his wife moved to London to live with their daughter and her husband.
-Symington died in 1831 and was buried in St. Botulph's churchyard.
+Symington died in 1831 and was buried in St. Botulph's without Aldgate churchyard.

+Honours and memorials

 In 1890, a bust was unveiled in Edinburgh, in what is now the National Museum, in memory of the great engineer.

+In 1891, a memorial in obelisk form was erected to Symington, by public subscription, in the mining village of Leadhills where Symington was born.
+The monument remains and overlooks a row of miners' cottages.

+He was inducted into the Scottish Engineering Hall of Fame in 2023.